RashmitShrestha/gmo/ProjectDocument.md

 ### Instructions
 WASD to move, shift to dash.
 Pressing space brings out his knife in the form of your cursor!
 You must move your knife over enemies within a certain radius from you, slicing through them to victory.
 The amount of damage they take depends on mouse movement velocity - slice faster for more damage!
-The same thing applies to left click holding.
+The same thing applies to left-click holding.
 F to access the peach tree's upgrades when near it.
 Upon unlocking, Press 1, 2, or 3 to temporarily give your slices special effects (if unlocked from the peach tree).
 To buy upgrades from the peach tree, you use XP which is gained from killing enemies.
+In addition, special elemental abilities can also be brought from the peach tree, which are activated with Q, E, or R on the keyboard.

 ### Strategy
 This game has a variety of enemies, so it's best to understand how to deal with each one.
 Enemies have two targets: you or the peach tree.
 Some will target the tree and some will target you.
-For those that target the peach tree, just take them out as soon as possible.
+For those who target the peach tree, just take them out as soon as possible.
 However, the strategy gets more interesting for when enemies attack YOU.

 #### Basic Enemies
 *Blueberry* - Fast, but weak.
 They're the easiest enemy to take out as you can just run away to make the paths of the blueberries that follow you predictable.